 Converting a prospect to a qualified lead and then nurturing them through to the sale can be a long process.
 Prospects often need to encounter a brand 7-15 times before they become aware of it.
 And this is only the beginning of the process.

 After awareness, marketing needs to engage them by building trust and proving the company’s value to the prospect.
 Once they’re engaged, only then can marketing convert the prospect to a qualified lead if that prospect has a need right now and fits the organization’s criteria.

 Even after a lead is qualified as a viable opportunity, the B2B sales process can be lengthy and complex.
-The Harvard Business Review recently reported that, on average, 6.8 people are involved in B2B solution purchases — up from 5.4 people in 2015.
+The Harvard Business Review reported that, on average, 6.8 people are involved in B2B solution purchases — up from 5.4 people in 2015.
 The B2B marketing and sales process is slow and complex, often taking 18-24 months to turn leads into net new revenue.